-During the quarter ending September 30, 2004, PG&E called a total of ten (10) OFO events.
-All ten (10) OFO events were system-wide OFOs and all were a result of high pipeline inventory.
+During the quarter ending March 31, 2005, PG&E called a total of four (4) OFO events.
+Three (3) of the events were system-wide OFOs and one (1) was a customer-specific OFO.
+The three (3) system-wide OFOs were a result of high pipeline inventory and the one (1) customer-specific OFO was a result of low pipeline inventory.
 There were no EFO events during this quarter.
 There were no "trimming", or receipt point capacity allocation, events during the quarter.
 Table 1 provides a summary of each OFO event.

-1 PG&E's OFO Settlement was approved by the CPUC in Decision 00-02-050 on February 17, 2000.
+PG&E's OFO Settlement was approved by the CPUC in Decision 00-02-050 on February 17, 2000.
 The Settlement tariffs were effective April 1, 2000.